Apple's new 2018 flagship iPhone models.

 On the left side of the new iPhone XS models, there's a mute switch and two volume buttons, while the right side features an elongated side button.
 At the back, there's a dual-lens rear camera arranged in a vertical orientation.

 The camera protrudes slightly from the body of the smartphones, and between the two lenses, there's a quad-LED flash and a microphone.
-At the bottom of each device, there's a traditional Lightning port for charging purposes along with six speaker holes located on either side of it.
-Apple has introduced wider stereo playback in the iPhone XS and XS Max for improved video playback and better sound in the videos you capture.
+At the bottom of each device, there's a traditional Lightning port for charging purposes along with speaker holes located on either side of it.
+Apple has introduced stereo recording and wider stereo playback in the iPhone XS and XS Max for improved video playback and better sound in the videos you capture.

 The iPhone XS measures in at 143.6mm tall by 70.9mm wide, and it is 7.7mm thick.
 It is slightly heavier than the iPhone X at 177 grams.

 Apple's new 6.5-inch iPhone XS Max measures in at 157.5mm tall by 77.4mm wide, and it is 7.7mm thick.
 It weighs 208 grams, which means it's not too much heavier than the iPhone XS.

 Glass is highly fragile and the iPhone X was prone to breakage, but Apple says the iPhone XS and iPhone XS Max are using a more durable scratch resistant glass, which is likely the Gorilla Glass 6 material announced earlier this year.

 The iPhone XS is similar in size to the iPhone X, but some cases designed for the iPhone X might not fit the iPhone XS properly because the camera bump on the iPhone XS is slightly taller and wider.
 Most cases should fit okay, but some will be a problem.